rmcdonough/cop307/content/servicelens/Explore Servicelens/_index.en.md

 ### Service map on CloudWatch ServiceLens
 1. Click [here](https://console.aws.amazon.com/cloudwatch/home#servicelens\:map?~(query~()~context~(timeRange~(delta~300000)))) to navigate to CloudWatch ServiceLens.

 > You should be able to see a service map as shown below.
-At any given point, you can see trace data for up to a 6 hour time period.
+At any given point, you can see trace data for up to a 6-hour time period.

+{{% notice tip %}}
-::alert[ServiceLens gets all the information you see on this screen from AWS X-Ray and there is no user action required for this.]{type="info"}
+ServiceLens gets all the information you see on this screen from AWS X-Ray and there is no user action required to configure this view.
+The traffic generator in the environment will have pre-populated the data that you see here.
+{{% /notice %}}

 ![Service Lens Service Map showing nodes, edges and time duration selection](/images/servicelens/sl-map.png?classes=shadow)